AssetFox/AssetFox-/README.md

 This application is designed to assist transportation agencies in determining where best to perform maintenance, rehabilitation, and replacement of their transportation assets, such as bridges and pavements, using a **Lowest Life Cycle Cost (LLCC)** approach.

-AssetFox is **asset-agnostic**, meaning any analysis can be performed on any asset, provided the following information is available:
+AssetFox is **asset-agnostic**, meaning an analysis can be performed on any asset, provided the following information is available:

+- **Available Funds**
-- **Budgets**
+- **Condition data**
-- **Asset Deterioration Models**
+- **Deterioration Models**
-- **Treatments**
+- **Treatments and Consequences**
-- **Asset-specific data**, including attributes shared by all assets and location information

 ### Features

-Once the required data is inputted, the system can:
-- Generate an asset network
-- Recommend an optimal set of treatments based on:
+Once the required data is entered, the system can generate an optimal set of treatments based on:
-  - Budget
+  - Budget (none, entered or unlimited)
-  - Location criteria
-  - Optimization and spending strategies
-  - Other configurations
+  - Minimum condition requirements
+  - Incorporating existing committed projects

-AssetFox is a **web application**, enabling:
+AssetFox is an enterprise level **web application**, enabling:
-- Shared analysis
+- Roll-based user permissions
+- User-level information sharing
 - Data libraries
 - Network details
-- User-specific permissions

 ---

 ## Architecture